rodya-mirov/palladium/FULL_TODO.md

 - Windows (see through, not pass through; hackable? to open/close and allow airflow?)
 - Fire (spreads to burnables, consumes oxygen, burns out when stuff burns up or it runs out of air)
+- When an NPC dies it should leave behind a corpse (or something?
+- [T] to talk to NPCs (probably with a popup like hacking); currently can't speak their language

 ### Refactors